• Menu

 10 tips to avoid Black Friday scams

-Since we're on the Black Friday shopping season, let's talk about email protection.
-After all, it's phishing season.
-We've created a list with 10 tips so you don't fall into a phishing scam, which is the most commonly used attack at this time of shopping, discounts and promotions.
+We’ve created a list with 10 tips so you don’t fall into a phishing scam, which is the most commonly used attack at this time of shopping, discounts, and promotions.

 Just a quick reminder: phishing is a fraud in which criminals try to imitate known people and famous brands to persuade and deceive their victims.
 Usually, the scam is carried out by email, social media, and fake websites.